RaspAP/raspap-docs/docs/insiders.md

 ```

 ### Authentication
-If you haven't [added SSH keys to your GitHub account](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) you will be prompted to authenticate when the
-installer clones the private Insiders repository.
-In this case, just enter your GitHub credentials during the install.
+You will be prompted to authenticate in order to clone the private Insiders repository.
+To do so, just enter your GitHub credentials during the install.
 For example:

 ```
 RaspAP Install: Cloning latest files from github